davidrsch/r4dses/README.md

 -   Visualize
 -   Transform
 -   Import
-    -   21 Spreadsheets
-    -   22 Databases
+-   Program
-    -   23 Arrow
+    -   26 Functions
-    -   24 Hierarchical data
-    -   25 Web scraping

 ## About other versions